-You’ve got some data in Excel, and you want to quickly summarize it.
+You’ve got some data in Excel, and you want to summarize it quickly.
 There’s not much time, and your client or boss needs information right away.

 Apply any of these Top 10 Techniques to Summarize Data Quickly with in-built Excel Functions and Features.
 You’ll get instant results to satisfy most requirements fast.

-Microsoft Excel has become the easiest way to quickly analyze data.
-Several Summary functions, Pivot Tables, What-If Analysis, and other powerful features & methods are available for your use within Microsoft Excel, right out of the box.
+Microsoft Excel has become the easiest way to analyze data quickly.
+Several Summary functions, Pivot Tables, What-If Analysis, and other powerful features & methods are available for your use within Microsoft Excel right out of the box.
 Learn them, and your data analysis will become a breeze.